rom98759/Orphic/README.md

 **Orphic** is a lightweight Python tool designed to detect orphan (unused) functions in C projects.
 By scanning directories or individual source files, Orphic extracts function definitions (with file paths and line numbers) and identifies which functions are never called.
 This helps developers clean up their code, remove dead code, and maintain a lean, efficient codebase.

+**Orphic** is named to evoke the idea of "orphaned" functions—those pieces of code left unused in your project.
+Clean up your codebase and make maintenance easier with Orphic!

 ---

 ## Features